msoffredi/ms-auth/README.md

 -   `DEPLOY_S3_BUCKET` = An S3 bucket name to use for deployment purposes (this must be unique in the entire AWS)
 -   `AUTH_DOMAIN_NAME` = Prefix for AWS Cognito to use for its UI (this must be unique in the entire AWS)

+I recommend you take note of all of these configurations in a personal document or similar because you won't have access to these values in the future.
+The ones you want to be careful about are `AWS_ACCESS_KEY_ID` & `AWS_DECRET_ACCESS_KEY` (for these please follow AWS best practices in handling them and saving them for later.
+I save them in AWS Secret Manager).

-## Removing everything from AWS at once
+### Removing everything from AWS at once

 If at any point you want to actually remove the entire solution from AWS, you can run this command in your command line (with AWS CLI):